Discharge Conditions: How to Request Review

-The reason for your discharge and the “character” of that discharge is very important in deciding if you (and/or your dependents) are eligible for military and veteran benefits as a result of military service.
+The “character” and reason for your discharge are very important in deciding if you (and/or your dependents) are eligible for military and veteran benefits.

 The Review Board has the authority to change the reason for discharge and/or the character of discharge.
 It does not have the authority to revoke the discharge or reinstate anybody.
-Decisions of the Review Board are final.
+Decisions of the Review Board are final, however if your request is denied, you may then submit a request to the appropriate Board for Correction of Military Records.

 Is my situation eligible for review by a discharge review board?